 A: No. In fact, over 95% of our parents do not speak French, and their students excel.
 If parents are interested in learning French, we have community partnerships that facilitate accessible language classes.

 A: We strongly encourage parents to do one of the following, but it is not required.

 - Attend an Open House

 - Speak with the Admissions Department

 Applicants for first grade and up are required to take a French language proficiency entrance exam.

 A: Pre-K4 students must be 4 years old by September 30 of the school year, kindergarten students must be 5 years old by September 30 of the school year, and so on.

 A: The Lycée Français de la Nouvelle-Orléans participates in OneApp.
 For more information about OneApp, please visit www.enrollnola.org or www.lfno.org/oneapp.
-Application details for the 2017-2018 school year will be posted on www.lfno.org/oneapp and will be updated as information becomes available.
+Application details for the 2017-2018 school year is over, and application details for the 2018-2019 will be posted on www.lfno.org/oneapp and will be updated as information becomes available.

 A: Great question!
 All deadlines are posted here.